The Hideous Sun Demon: Development

 Development for The Hideous Sun Demon began after the 1957 release of The Astounding She-Monster, a science fiction film starring Clarke.
 In his contract for the film, Clarke was promised five percent of She-Monsters profits in addition to his salary.
 Although Clarke later admitted that the film was poorly made, it was a financial success, with Clarke receiving a sizable sum from the film's box office returns.
-Inspired by that film's financial success, Clarke decided to direct his own low-budget science fiction film.
-According to Clarke, the story for the film was inspired by Robert Louis Stevenson's The Strange Case of Dr Jekyll and Mr Hyde, which dealt with multiple personalities.
+Inspired by its financial success, Clarke decided to direct his own low-budget science fiction film.
+According to Clarke, the film's plot was inspired by Robert Louis Stevenson's The Strange Case of Dr Jekyll and Mr Hyde, which dealt with multiple personalities.
 Clarke and co-writer/director Tom Boutross wrote the first draft of the screenplay (although some sources, including Clarke himself, say his friend Phil Hiner co-wrote the first draft), then-titled Saurus or Sauros, names taken from the Latin word meaning "reptile".
 Other working titles for the film included Strange Pursuit and Terror in the Sun.
 Boutross, who is also credited as one of the film's co-directors, later edited films like Rat Fink (1965), A Man Called Dagger (1967) and 1974 hit The Legend of Boggy Creek.
-The first draft of the script was significantly different from what would be shown in the finished film.
-The original storyline centered on an explorer and a female lawyer searching for uranium in the country of Guatemala.
-While there, they are tormented by a man who had been mutated by experiments conducted on him by his scientist father, who is an expert in radiation, and when the young man is exposed to the sun, he transforms into a reptilian creature.
+The initial draft would feature an alternate plot, centering on an explorer and a female lawyer searching for uranium in the country of Guatemala.
+While there, they are stalked by a man who was mutated by experiments conducted on him by his scientist father, who is an expert in radiation, and when the young man is exposed to the sun, he transforms into a reptilian creature.

 The film's crew consisted of students from the University of Southern California.
 Clarke pitched the story idea to Robin Kirkman, a student at USC, who liked the idea.
 The two men formed the production company Clarke-King Enterprises, and Kirkman worked as the film's associate producer.

 E.S.
 Seely, who later directed the 1961 film Shangri-La, wrote the final draft of the film's screenplay, which was then rewritten by Doane R. Hoag who "polished the dialogue", according to Clarke.
 The film was initially budgeted at $10,000, but by the end of production, it had cost $50,000 in total.
 The film was Clarke's first and only effort as writer or director.